Docs

 Best Practices for Persisting Loro Documents

-For collaborative purposes, the binary data generated by Snapshot/Updates Encoding can be transmitted through any medium, such as WebRTC, WebSocket, or HTTP.
+For collaboration, the binary data generated by snapshot/updates can be transmitted through any medium, such as WebRTC, WebSocket, or HTTP.

 The strong eventual consistency in CRDTs ensures that peers with identical sets of operations will converge to the same document state, obviating concerns about the order, duplication, or timing of operation delivery.